Skip to main content

 Preparing Your Teaching Demo for a Job Interview

 As part of the interview process for a faculty position in the U.S., you may be asked to lead a teaching demonstration.
 In this one-session workshop, we’ll discuss ways to go into your teaching demo with preparedness, confidence, and adaptability.
 This workshop meets online in Zoom on Wednesday, June 25 at 8-9:30pm Gulf / 1-2:30pm Atlantic / 12-1:30pm Eastern / 11am-12:30pm Central / 10-11:30am Mountain / 9-10:30am Pacific/Arizona.
-Cap: 60; registration opens on Monday, June 9 at 11am CT and closes once capacity is reached.
+Cap: 60; at capacity and closed for registration.

 Pathway Mapping for Professional Success in Higher Education

 Reflect on your career journey and sources of support using a living document known as a mentor map in this two-session workshop designed for graduate students at any stage in their career.
 This workshop will meet online in Zoom on Thursdays, July 17 and July 31 at 7-8:30pm Gulf / 12-1:30pm Atlantic / 11am-12:30pm Eastern / 10-11:30am Central / 9-10:30am Mountain / 8-9:30am Pacific/Arizona.
-Cap 30; registration opens Monday, June 30 at 11am CT and closes once capacity is reached.
+Cap 30; registration is closed.

 Exploring Teaching Across Institutions: A Photographic Journey

 Using photographs from a comprehensive documentary project and open-source collection, join colleagues to observe and reflect on teaching in action at college and university classrooms across a wide variety of institutions and disciplines.
 This one-session workshop is designed to deepen your ability to notice and reflect on what happens in teaching and learning environments, including your own.
 This workshop will meet online in Zoom on Tuesday, July 22 at 9-10:30pm Gulf / 2-3:30pm Atlantic / 1-2:30pm Eastern / 12-1:30pm Central / 11am-12:30pm Mountain / 10-11:30am Pacific/Arizona.
-No cap; registration opens on Monday, July 7 at 11am CT and will close the day of the workshop.
+No cap; register now.

 Teaching-as-Research